kartiklakhotia/RECEIPT/README.md

-# Refine CoarsE-grained IndePendent Tasks
-Parallel Tip Decomposition (butterfly-based vertex peeling) of Bipartite Graphs
+# Parallel Bipartite Network Peeling (PBNG) Framework
+Parallel Tip and Wing Decomposition to mine hierarchical dense structures in bipartite graphs

 ## Introduction
-This is an implementation of the RECEIPT algorithm for parallel tip decomposition on shared-memory multi core servers.
-RECEIPT partitions the tip number ranges to create independent subgraphs that can be peeled concurrently.
-It can peel the largest open bipartite datasets in few minutes, orders of magnitude faster than the baselines.
+PBNG implements a two-phased peeling for scalable parallel tip and wing decomposition on shared-memory multi core servers.
+It partitions the vertices/edges into smaller subsets and creates independent tasks to process the partitions concurrently.
+It can decompose the largest open bipartite datasets in few minutes, orders of magnitude faster than the baselines.

 ## Compile
 ```
 make
 ```

-It generates two executables:
+It generates the following executables:

-1. **decomposePar** - parallel peeling (using RECEIPT)
+1. **decomposeParWing** - parallel edge peeling (for wing decomposition)
+2. **decomposeParTip** - parallel vertex peeling (for tip decomposition)

+Baselines:
+1. **decomposeSeqTip** - sequential vertex peeling (for tip decomposition)
-2. **decomposeSer** - sequential peeling
+2. **decomposeSeqWing** - sequential edge peeling (for wing decomposition)

 ## Prerequisites